Error codes and HTTP status codes

 404 page errors are common and most people will be familiar with seeing these when the page they’re looking for can’t be found.
 These typically occur when:

 - you transfer your site to a new domain or platform (such as moving from Magento to Shopify)

-- a page no longer exists (for example if you’ve deleted a product from your store)
+- a page no longer exists (for example if you’ve deleted a product from your Shopify store)

-Redirecting a page to a similar product or a relevant collection page is a great way to keep customers on your site, especially if they were expecting to find something specific.
+Redirecting a page to a similar product or a relevant collection page is a great way to keep customers on your ecommerce store, especially if they were expecting to find something specific.

-If your store offers limited edition products and one-off collections, then you may end up removing products regularly and will need to redirect redundant URLs.
-Implementing a strategy that anticipates and manages your redirects means that you can provide better user experiences and journeys for your visitors.
+If your Shopify store offers limited edition products and one-off collections, then you may end up removing products regularly and will need to redirect redundant URLs.
+Implementing a strategy that anticipates and manages your redirects means that you can provide better user experiences and journeys for your visitors and customers.